Suleman Sani: International career

-In September of 2025, it was announced that Suleimen would be a part of the Nigerian U20 team competing in the 2025 FIFA U-20 World Cup.
+In September of 2025, it was announced that Sani would be a part of the Nigerian U20 team competing in the 2025 FIFA U-20 World Cup.
 He played in all 3 matches in the group stages, assisting a goal in a 3–2 win against Saudi Arabia U20.
-Suleimen would miss the round of 16 clash against Argentina U20 due to suspension.
+Sani would miss the round of 16 clash against Argentina U20 due to suspension.
+Argentina would win the game 4–0, knocking Nigeria out of the competition.

 Style of play

-Suleimen has been described as being good with both feet, quick, technically skilled and creative.
+Sani has been described as being good with both feet, quick, technically skilled and creative.